manurajv/manurajv/README.md

 - 👋 Hi, I’m Manuraj Vimukthi Alahakoon
 - 👀 I’m a passionate Flutter & Dart Magician ✨, Master of C, C++, C#, Python, Java 🐍, and the art of web development.
-- 🌱 I’m currently crafting my skills while pursuing a B.Tech in Computer Engineering at Marwadi University.
+- 🌱 I have graduated with a B.Tech in Computer Engineering from Marwadi University and am currently honing my skills in mobile app development.
 - 💞️ I’m eager to collaborate on innovative projects that push the boundaries of technology.
 - 📫 Let's connect!
 Reach me via WhatsApp: +94701036188 or Email: manurajv@gmail.com